Common Social Security Disability Conditions

 The main difference between Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) is your work history and financial situation, not the type of disease you have.

-The SSA uses the same list of diseases for adults applying to either program.
+The SSA uses the same list of Social Security disability conditions for adults applying to either program.

 - The SSDI program covers you if you have substantial recent work history and paid into the Social Security system out of your paychecks.